Lymphoma Treatments

 • Erythema of the skin

-depend on the area of the body being treated.
+These side effects depend on the area of the body being radiated.

 Lymphoma patient undergoing radiotherapy and experiencing side effects